Thinking about SDGs with university students: Action support project

 Application method

-We will explain the project overview, the selection process, and provide some examples that will give you some inspiration for coming up with ideas.
+We will explain the project overview, the selection process, and provide some examples that will give you some ideas.

 Application Requirements